-The University of Southern Indiana Master of Business Administration (MBA) degree is a graduate program designed to develop strategic, behavioral, and technical competencies that enable individuals to be superior performers in their business environment.
-Upon completion of the MBA program, graduates will have developed their capabilities in several major areas, including:
+The University of Southern Indiana Master of Business Administration (MBA) degree is a graduate program designed to develop strategic, behavioral, and technical competencies that enable individuals to be superior performers in the business environment.
+Upon completion of the MBA program, graduates will have developed capabilities in several major areas, including:

-- an in-depth understanding of the functional fields of business and their interrelationships in complex organizations;
+- An in-depth understanding of the functional fields of business and their interrelationships in complex organizations

-- understanding applied quantitative, qualitative, and behavioral tools of business analysis and decision making;
+- Understanding applied quantitative, qualitative, and behavioral tools of business analysis and decision making

-- the ability to think critically and creatively within a global business context;
+- The ability to think critically and creatively within a global business context

-- improved communication and decision-making skills through utilization of information technology.
+- Improved communication and decision-making skills through utilization of information technology

 The USI MBA program is accredited by AACSB International – The Association to Advance Collegiate Schools of Business, the most prestigious accreditation available to Schools of Business throughout the world.
 All courses are taught by academically qualified faculty (holding the highest degrees available in their fields) who, through their scholarly work and consulting activities, are at the forefront of their disciplines.